dfamonteiro/blog/blog/content/posts/dotnet-trace-100-limit.md

 series = []
 +++

+**2026-08-05 update:** The workaround detailed in this blog post has been superseded by a bespoke version of [`dotnet-trace` I developed that directly addresses this issue at the source](../dotnet-trace-final-fix).

 The [dotnet-trace](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/dotnet-trace) command line tool is a rather neat piece of technology: by taking advantage of the .NET runtime's [EventPipe](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/eventpipe) component, it is able to collect tracing data in a way that is both consistent and agnostic to the underlying operating system.

 It gets even better though: you can start and stop collecting traces **_without having to restart the target application_**!
 This makes it a particularly useful tool for analysing performance issues in long-running containerized .NET applications, a common need in companies that run their workloads in Kubernetes clusters.